-History was written in VLN4 when Ralf Schall became the first driver ever to become a 100-time winner in VLN.
+History was written in VLN4 when Ralf Schall became a 100-time winner in VLN.
 It took him 29 years since his first win to reach this illusive number, a time in which he raced some of the most iconic machines VLN has ever seen.

 “It’s a great feeling,” Ralf Schall says, still reeling from the milestone achieved in VLN4.